-Attachment 3-1 of Section 3 and to Attachment 6-1 at the end of this Section for maps associated with the proposed project and alternatives to the proposed project.
+There is no long-term change to inland waterway size, although pipeline stream crossings will cause temporary aquatic habitat impacts.
+All water supply alternatives have pipelines that cross surface waters.
+Tables 6-13 through 6-15 list the extents of the perennial and intermittent surface water crossings for each alternative.
+Refer to the maps found in Appendix 3-1 of Section 3 and to Appendix 6-1 at the end of this section for maps associated with the proposed project and alternatives to the proposed project.
 All crossings would have temporary impacts during construction.
 Once construction is complete, the surface water crossing will be restored.
 Operational and maintenance impacts are expected to be negligible.

 Temporary construction impacts on in-stream and shoreline vegetative cover may include alteration or temporary loss at pipeline water crossings.
 Submergent and emergent vegetation, in-stream logs and rocks, and undercut banks provide cover for fish and other aquatic biota.
 Fish that live in these areas may be displaced during construction, this habitat alteration will be insignificant because of the small area affected at each crossing location and because the streambanks will be restored to promote regrowth of riparian vegetation.
 During design, the City of Waukesha will work with the resource agencies to determine the appropriate construction techniques for each crossing to minimize and mitigate temporary impacts.
-Techniques that could be used are discussed in Attachment 5-2, Example Wetland and Waterway Pipeline Construction Crossing Impact Minimization Techniques.
+Techniques that could be used are discussed in Appendix 5-2, Example Wetland and Waterway Pipeline Construction Crossing Impact Minimization Techniques.
 Impacts to aquatic habitat resulting from post-construction operation are described below.